hoangton/smartcash/wallets/nodeclient/backup.rst

 You can view the automatic backups folder by browsing to *smartcash* folder at the location specified above for *wallet.dat* and opening the backups folder.
-Since these files are not active when SmartCash Node Client is running, you can safely copy them at any time.
-They are also a handy backup if the original files in the smartcash folder become corrupted due to improper shutdown of the SmartCash Node Client app.
+Since these files are not active when SmartCash NodeClient is running, you can safely copy them at any time.
+They are also a handy backup if the original files in the smartcash folder become corrupted due to improper shutdown of the SmartCash NodeClient app.

 Restore
 =======

-To restore a backup, install SmartCash Node Client on the target system (or stop it, if already installed) and rename the existing *wallet.dat* file in the *smartcash* folder.
+To restore a backup, install SmartCash NodeClient on the target system (or stop it, if already installed) and rename the existing *wallet.dat* file in the *smartcash* folder.